iampbernardo/osx-config/README.md

 ## Manual installs
 For non-brew apps, there is a script that installs all the apps from the Apple store.

+## User manual actions
+1. Open Warp terminal and setup select the custom theme
+2. Open the browser and login into my accounts to make auth easier in apps later
+3. Open Raycast, login and disable Spotlight

 ## Pending